SeanDaniels/structures-algorithms/docs/index.md

 To this end, each section of this site will be dedicated to an overview of the particular algorithm, and then a description (with code) of a data structure that implements or utilized the algorithm.

+The following topics will be covered:
+- Searching
+- Sorting
+- Dynamic Programming

+The following data structures will be examined:

+- Trees
+- Lists
+- Queues
+- Stacks
+- Hash Tables
+- Graphs
+- Windows